getodk/central-frontend/README.md

 First, run ODK Central Backend.

 Next, build ODK Central Frontend files for development by running `npm run dev`.
-The files will be outputted to `dist/`, and hot reload will be available.
-For more details on this command, see the [documentation for vueify](https://github.com/vuejs/vueify).
+The files will be outputted to `dist/`.
+As you update the source code, the files will be automatically rebuilt.

 Finally, run NGINX by changing the working directory to the root directory of the repository, then typing the following: